Gabon: Geography

-It is located on the Atlantic coast of central Africa on the equator, between latitudes 3°N and 4°S, and longitudes 8° and 15°E. Gabon has an equatorial climate with a system of rainforests, with 89.3% of its land area forested.
+Gabon is located on the Atlantic coast of central Africa on the equator, between latitudes 3°N and 4°S, and longitudes 8° and 15°E. Gabon has an equatorial climate with a system of rainforests, with 89.3% of its land area forested.

 There are coastal plains (ranging between 20 and 300 km from the ocean's shore), the mountains (the Cristal Mountains to the northeast of Libreville, the Chaillu Massif in the centre), and the savanna in the east.
 The coastal plains form a section of the World Wildlife Fund's Atlantic Equatorial coastal forests ecoregion and contain patches of Central African mangroves including on the Muni River estuary on the border with Equatorial Guinea.

-Geologically, Gabon is primarily Archean and Paleoproterozoic igneous and metamorphic basement rock, belonging to the stable continental crust of the Congo Craton.
+Geologically, Gabon is primarily Archaean and Palaeoproterozoic igneous and metamorphic basement rock, belonging to the stable continental crust of the Congo Craton.
 Some formations are more than 2 billion years old.
 Some rock units are overlain by marine carbonate, lacustrine and continental sedimentary rocks, and unconsolidated sediments and soils that formed in the last 2.5 million years of the Quaternary.
 The rifting apart of the supercontinent Pangaea created rift basins that filled with sediments and formed the hydrocarbons.
 There are Oklo reactor zones, a natural nuclear fission reactor on Earth which was active 2 billion years ago.
 The site was discovered during uranium mining in the 1970s to supply the French nuclear power industry.

-Its largest river is the Ogooué which is 1200 km long.
-It has 3 karst areas where there are hundreds of caves located in the dolomite and limestone rocks.
+Its largest river is the Ogooué, which is 1200 km long.
+It has three karst areas where there are hundreds of caves located in the dolomite and limestone rocks.
 A National Geographic Expedition visited some caves in the summer of 2008 to document them.

+Gabon is highly vulnerable to climate change due to its dense coastal population, economic hubs along the shore, and dependence on rain-fed agriculture.
+Rising sea levels threaten to erode the coastline and contaminate freshwater sources with saltwater.
+The country is already experiencing more frequent and severe extreme weather events, such as floods, droughts, and storms, which damage infrastructure, displace communities, and disrupt food security and livelihoods.
+To adapt, Gabon prioritises protecting its coastal areas, as well as its fishing, agriculture, and forestry industries.
+Its vast forests act as a net carbon sink.
+It is recognized as a global leader in climate action and is widely considered the most carbon-positive country in the world, due to its strong conservation efforts.

 In 2002, President Omar Bongo Ondimba designated roughly 10% of the nation's territory to be part of its national park system (with 13 parks in total).
 The National Agency for National Parks manages Gabon's national park system.
 Gabon had a 2018 Forest Landscape Integrity Index mean score of 9.07/10, ranking it 9th globally out of 172 countries.